Cray-HPE/docs-csm/operations/firmware/FAS_CLI.md

     }
     ```

-1. Describe the FAS action and compare it to the image from the previous step.
+1. (`ncn-mw#`) Describe the FAS action and compare it to the image from the previous step.

     Look at the hardware models to see if some of the population is in a `noSolution` state, while others are in a `succeeded` state.
     If that is the case, then view the operation data and examine the models.